 Prerequisites

-ARMS is activated.
+Application Real-Time Monitoring Service (ARMS) must be activated.
 For more information, see Activate ARMS.

 Procedure

-Create a monitoring task in Web Frontend Performance
+Create a Web Frontend Performance monitoring task

 Log on to the Alibaba Cloud CDN console.

-In the left-side navigation pane, click Application Center.
+In the left-side navigation pane, click application center.

 Parameter